-M4-M5 Link Environmental Impact Statement
+M4-M5 Link Environmental Impact Statement and Modification

 Sydney’s population is set to grow by more than one million people in the next 10 years, with our already congested road network expected to cater for an estimated 21 million trips per day by 2036.